vagner-instructor/secure-access-activity-report/readme.md

 Period needed for the report

-Python libs
+.
+Python libs:

-import requests
+requests

-import time
+time

-import csv
+csv

-import calendar
+calendar

 ## How to test the remediation module